less/old-lesscss.org/templates/pages/reference.md

 Note: Function behavior if a parameter is non-string parameters is not defined.
 Current implementation returns `undefined` on color and unchanged input on any other kind of argument.
 This behaviour should not be relied on and can change in the future.

+###e
+CSS escaping similar to `~"value"` syntax.
+It expects string as a parameter and return its content as is, but without quotes.
+It can be used to output CSS value which is either not valid CSS syntax, or uses proprietary syntax which LESS doesn’t recognize.

+Parameters:

+* `string`: A string to escape

+Returns: `string` content without quotes.

+Example:

+    filter: ~"ms:alwaysHasItsOwnSyntax.For.Stuff()";

+Output:

+    filter: ms:alwaysHasItsOwnSyntax.For.Stuff();

+Note: The function accepts also `~""` escaped values and numbers as parameters.
+Anything else returns an error.

 #Misc functions
 ###color
 Parses a color, so a string representing a color becomes a color.